Diversity of Answers to Conjunctive Queries: Introduction

-When we prove upper bounds on the complexity of several variations of the \DiverseQ problem (in the form of membership in some favorable complexity class), we aim at the most general setting, i.e., the \DiverseQ problem for an arbitrary, polynomial-time computable aggregation function.
-However, in some cases, the restriction to $\mathsf{sum}$, $\mathsf{min}$, or $\mathsf{mon}$ will be needed in order to achieve the desired upper bound on the complexity.
-In contrast, to prove lower bounds (in the form of hardness results), we aim at restricted cases (in particular, \DiverseQsum and \DiverseQmin).
-These hardness results, of course, carry over to the more general cases.
-Somehow surprisingly, our analyses will reveal differences in the complexity between the seemingly similar cases \DiverseQsum and \DiverseQmin.
+When we prove upper bounds on the complexity of several variations of the \DiverseQ problem (in the form of membership in some favorable complexity class), we aim at the most general setting, i.e., membership for all polynomial-time computable aggregation functions.
+However, in some cases, the restriction to \DiverseQsum or \DiverseQmon will be needed in order to achieve the desired upper bound on the complexity.
+In contrast, to prove lower bounds (in the form of hardness results), we consider arbitrary ws-monotone diversity measures, i.e., \DiverseQstrmon.
+This means that our hardness results do not just hold for a particular diversity measure but for \textit{all} fixed, ws-monotone diversity measures.

-We will analyze several variations of the \DiverseQ problem: as mentioned above, we study various aggregator functions.
-Moreover, we consider several query classes $\calQ$ -- starting with the class $\CQ$ of Conjunctive Queries and then extending our studies to the classes $\UCQ$ and $\CQneg$ of unions of CQs and CQs with negation.
+We will analyze the \DiverseQ problem for several query classes $\calQ$ -- starting with the class $\CQ$ of Conjunctive Queries and then extending our studies to the classes $\UCQ$ and $\CQneg$ of unions of CQs and CQs with negation.
 In one case, we will also look at the class $\FO$ of all first-order queries.
-Recall that, for combined complexity and query complexity, even the question if an answer tuple exists at all is $\np$-complete for CQs~\cite{DBLP:conf/stoc/ChandraM77}.
+Recall that, for combined complexity and query complexity, even the question, if an answer tuple exists at all, is $\np$-complete for CQs~\cite{DBLP:conf/stoc/ChandraM77}.
 We therefore mostly restrict our study to acyclic CQs (ACQs, for short) with the corresponding query classes $\ACQ$ and $\UACQ$, allowing only ACQs and unions of ACQs, respectively.
-For CQs with negation, query answering remains $\np$-complete even if we only allow ACQs \cite{DBLP:journals/jda/SamerS10}.
+For CQs with negation, query answering remains $\np$-complete even if we only allow ACQs \revc{\cite{DBLP:journals/tcs/Lanzinger23}}.
 Hence, for $\CQneg$ we have to impose a different restriction.
 We thus restrict ourselves to CQs with bounded treewidth.
 Finally note that, even if we have formulated \DiverseQ as a decision problem, we also care about actually computing $k$ solutions in case of a yes-answer.